 Other ways in which we can do our part to slow the spread of COVID-19 is to frequently wash our hands.
 When there is no way to wash your hands, an alcohol-based hand sanitiser should be used.
 Face masks are also recommended to protect yourself and others, and shaking hands or hugging should be avoided.
 It is important to keep a distance of 1.5 metres from others when in public.
 By social distancing from others, the likelihood of transmission from person to person is lowered.
 Individuals should abide by any laws, rules and recommendations that health professionals, health bodies and the government have outlined.
 These steps have been implemented to protect the health of all citizens.
 The more we follow guidelines and rules, the quicker life can go back to some sort of ‘normal’.
 If community transmission is kept under control, businesses can start to slowly reopen and individuals can participate in social activities again.
 Until such times that transmission is controlled, we must all take care of each other and play our part in protecting public health.

 While building a hospital in 10 days is a record achievement, it was also constructed under extreme circumstances.
 Looking at the construction industry, while this achievement may be exceptional and admirable, it is not realistic for everyday construction projects.
 Private companies would not have the funds to pay for the amount of labour and equipment that would be needed to construct a project in such a small amount of time.
 Additionally, medical equipment sales must be considered when building a hospital with a long-term vision.
+Smaller details, like having metal display stands with information about disease may also be overlooked during a rushed project.
 Likely, there will also be a problem with quality control if the job is so rushed.
 Therefore, this timeframe for construction is not realistic to achieve a great result that will also have longevity.